The Cowon Plenue D2 is the company’s next generation of micro-portable digital media players, replacing the original D. It is priced at $320.

 Disclaimer: The Cowon Plenue D2 sent to us is a sample in exchange for our honest opinion.
 We thank the team at Cowon for giving us this opportunity.

 To read more about Cowon products we reviewed on Headfonics click here.

-Cowon has been in the game about as long as anyone still in it.
+Cowon has been in the game for about as long as anyone still in it.
 In 2007 I whinged that the then-current D2 hissed too much and was hard to use.
 But gosh did its battery last forever.

 The Plenue-variety D2 is this year’s follow up to the D, which hit shelves in 2016.
 The first I fast-grabbed from e-Earphone.
 The original D had an amazing battery life, decent power, and good performance, but it is totally trounced by the D2.
 Hell, the D2’s audio performance may well trounce your favorite TOTL DAP just the same.

 I’m not sure if this qualifies under the heading of ‘Technology’ but the D2 is made and designed in Korea.
 The good of that is that it basically runs in lockstep with Japanese devices for quality of finish.
 We’ll get to that later.

 What’s important now is that Cowon quality spans the generations.
 Buying into the Plenue family isn’t a gamble.
 That’s a hurrah for Cowon’s CNC, glasswork, gluing, fastening hardware, and more.
 As to why I put that in this section- its because what’s under the hood has to abide by the rules of what is outside and fronted to the world.

 Under the hood, the D2 packs the following spec and cogs and stuff:

 - Hi-Fi Digital Audio Player